cloudiful/wezterm-config/README.md

-# my personal wezterm config
+# My personal wezterm config
-This is my wezterm config
+This is my personal wezterm config

-clone this repo into ~/.config/wezterm/ and open wezterm then you will be able to taste my sweat wezterm setup 🤨
+Clone this repo into ~/.config/wezterm/ and open wezterm then you will be able to taste my sweat wezterm setup 🤨

 ```
 git clone https://github.com/cloudiful/wezterm-config.git ~/.config/wezterm/
 ```
+Good luck 🍀